DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/1 Configuration/onCellPrepared.md

 The position of a cell's row.

 ---

-In the following code the **onCellPrepared** event handler is used to customize cells' apperance depending on the area and field types:
+The **onCellPrepared** handler is useful when you want to customize cell appearance or replace cell values with custom content.

 The following code how to locate and customize cells under different conditions: